 Enjoy your college fair visit.
 It can be fun to explore all the opportunities!

-We’ll leave you with some awesome tips from College Board:
+Here are some more awesome tips from the College Board:

 Before You Go